 After visiting the Tsukiji Market in the early morning, we decided to head down to Odaiba.
 It’s an enormous artificial island in Tokyo Bay.
 Built initially in 1850 for defensive purposes, it has now been expanded dramatically into a major shopping district and tons of entertainment built within.
 Though greatly nearby the ocean shore, Odaiba, along with Minato Mirai 21 in Yokohama, are two of the only places in the Greater Tokyo Metropolitan area where the seashore is accessible, and not blocked by industry and harbor areas.

 Getting to Odaiba from Tsukiji is quite simple.
 Walk opposite from the market to the Tsukijishijo Station, then by using the Oedo Line, travel down to Shiodome Station.
 At the Shiodome station, you can take the new Yurikamome train and directly access into Odaiba.
 If you are traveling from other parts of Tokyo, you can consider traveling down to Shimbashi Station using the JR Line.
 From there, you can also take the Yurikamome train.
 Another tip: you can also consider purchasing the Yurikamome One Day Pass, if you’re planning to spend your day in Odaiba.
 It costs ¥800 and more likely to cost less compared to regular fares (Eg: Traveling one way from Shiodome station to Daiba Station already costs ¥310).
+The 2nd showroom lies further inside Palette Town.
+It’s called History Garage and the Universal Design Showcase.
+The History Garage showcases some of the most well loved cars, which may have needed services like that Paint correction near me, in history.
+Beautifully presented, it features cars from all over the world from the 1950s to the 1970s.
+It sure is car lover’s porn.
+I was so stuck to this part of the showroom that I didn’t want to leave.

 As we boarded the Yurikamome train, it takes us pass the beautiful rainbow bridge.
 The both of us decided to stop at the first station inside Odaiba, which is the Odaiba-kaihinkoen Station.
 Because we reached Odaiba at quite an early hour, we decided to walk to the nearby park to see the beautiful view of the bridge.
 The view was magnificent.
 What’s strange about this place, is that you might be confused as to why there’s this smaller version of the Statue of Liberty.
 I’m serious!
 Check out this picture below: